 In December, 2003, Roper issued \$230 million of 3.75% subordinated convertible notes due 2034 at an original issue discount of 60.498% (the "Convertible Notes").
 The Convertible Notes are subordinated in right of payment to all of our existing and future senior debt.
 Interest on the notes is payable semiannually on July 15 and January 15 until the year 2009.
 After that date, we will not pay cash interest on the notes prior to maturity unless contingent cash interest becomes payable.
-Instead, after January 15, 2009, interest will be recognized at the effective rate of 3.75% and will represent accrual of original issue discount, excluding any contingent cash interest to the holders of the notes during any six month period commencing after January 15, 2009 if the average trading price of a note for a five trading day measurement period preceding the applicable six month period equals 120% or more of the sum of the issue price, accrued original issue discount and accrued cash interest, if any, for such note.
+Instead, after January 15, 2009, interest will be recognized at the effective rate of 3.75% and will represent accrual of original issue discount, excluding any contingent cash interest that may become payable.
+We will pay contingent cash interest to the holders of the notes during any six month period commencing after January 15, 2009 if the average trading price of a note for a five trading day measurement period preceding the applicable six month period equals 120% or more of the sum of the issue price, accrued original issue discount and accrued cash interest, if any, for such note.
 The contingent cash interest payable per note in respect of any six month period will equal the annual rate of 0.25%.
-Holders may convert their notes into 6.211 shares of our common stock, subject to adjustment, only (1) if the sale price of our common stock reaches, or the trading price of the notes falls below, specified thresholds, (2) if the notes are called for redemption, or (3) if specified corporate transatores have occurred.
+Holders may convert their notes into 6.211 shares of our common stock, subject to adjustment, only (1) if the sale price of our common stock reaches, or the trading price of the notes falls below, specified thresholds, (2) if the notes are called for redemption, or (3) if specified corporate transactions have occurred.
 Upon conversion, we will have the right to deliver, in lieu of our common stock, cash or common stock or a combination of cash and common stock.
-Holders may require us to purchase all or a portion of their notes on January 15, 2009 at a price of \$395.02 per note, on January 15, 2014 at a price of \$475.66 per note, on January 15, 2019 at a price of \$475.66 per note, on January 15, 2019 at a price of \$475.66 per note, on January 15, 2019 at a price of \$30.47 per note, in each case plus accrued cash interest, if any, and accrued contingent cash all or a portion of the issue price plus
+Holders may require us to purchase all or a portion of their notes on January 15, 2029 at a price of \$875.76 per note, on January 15, 2024 at a price of \$689.68 per note, and on January 15, 2029 at a price of \$830.47 per note, in each case plus accrued cash interest, if any, and accrued contingent cash interest, if any, to the date of purchase.

-NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS - (Continued)
+ROPER INDUSTRIES, INC. AND SUBSIDIARIES NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS - (Continued) September 30, 2004